vo1dcheater/Valorant-True-Stretch/README.md

 ## How to Use
 1. Download the latest release from the [releases page](../../releases)
+2. Change your resolution to the stretched resolution you want to play on from NVIDIA Control Panel before running the tool.
-2. Run the program as administrator
+3. Run the program as administrator
-3. Enter your desired resolution (e.g., 1280×960)
+4. Enter your desired resolution (e.g., 1280×960)
-4. Click "Apply Settings"
+5. Click "Apply Settings"
-5. Launch Valorant and enjoy true stretched resolution!
+6. Launch Valorant and enjoy true stretched resolution!

 ## Important Notes
 - Make sure to close the game before using this tool